 To show their appreciation a dinner was held by No. 42 Squadron with Winkie the guest of honour and on the 2nd December 1943 she received her Dickin Medal.

 Winkie the pigeon with PDSA founder Maria Dickin © PDSA

-One of the very first winners of the Dickin Medal was White Vision, she was serving with No. 190 Squadron, Sullom Voe, Shetland Islands when on the 11th October 1943 the Consolidated PBY Catalina she was in had to ditch in the North Sea.
+One of the very first recipients of the Dickin Medal was White Vision, she was serving with No. 190 Squadron, RAF Sullom Voe when on the 11th October 1943 the Consolidated PBY Catalina she was in had to ditch in the North Sea.
 With the radio of the aircraft out of action and other aircraft unable to see the crew due to bad visibility, which was down to 100 yards, a message detailing the crew's location was sealed in her leg canister.
 White Vision was then released and flying against a formidable headwind she arrived back at her loft.